isotopp/isotopp.github.io/_posts/2020-10-05-what-are-the-problems-with-posix.md

 Posix demands synchronus updates to metadata updates.
 When you extend a file, this should be visible immediately in the file length, and when you access a file, the atime should update, too.
 Even on local filesystems this is no longer doable - everybody mounts their Linux disks with a variant of `noatime` or the other.

-But while data writes distribute themselves across the cluster, metadata updates to not.
-They all have to hit the relatively small number of metadata nodes, and this load often crushed metadata servers
+But while data writes distribute themselves across the cluster, metadata updates do not.
+They all have to hit the relatively small number of metadata nodes, and this load often crushed metadata servers.

 ### The key idea: Immutability

 Note that all the things we spoke about are lower file system problems - they happen at the level of individual files already, not even going into upper file system, directory hierarchies and path names.
-That's not even necessary, because as long as the lower FS is not in shape looking up is kind of pointless.
+That's not even necessary, because as long as the lower file system is not in shape looking up is kind of pointless.

 Object Stores have one single core idea: Files are immutable, maybe appendable (S3 is not, Google GFS and Hadoop HDFS are).
 The payoff is that we can cache this stuff, because the cache never becomes invalid.
 Maybe the end of the file is not up to date, but it will be eventually consistent.

-The file has a KV store with metadata, which can even grow to considerable size, and which is also eventually consistent.
-The upper file system we do away with: The entire namespace is one single KV store, in which the key is a binary string that cosplays a path name, and the value is the actual file data (and metadata).
+The file has a Key-Value store with metadata, which can even grow to considerable size, and which is also eventually consistent.
+With the upper file system we do the same: The entire namespace is one single KV store, in which the key is a binary string that cosplays a path name, and the value is the actual file data (and metadata).

 This has far reaching consequences: We can talk about "Log Structured Merge Trees", why they became popular in database land, and how that plays nicely with Object Storages.
 Or we can talk about how "Event Sourcing" favors "append only data structures", and how that plays nicely with Object Storages.